If you were a child of the 60’s or 70’s, you’re probably very familiar with a God’s Eye ornament.

 A God’s Eye (or Ojo De Dios) is a classic yarn art project that involves weaving different colours of yarn around a couple of twigs.
 This craft was all the rage when I was a kid back in the 70’s.

-Today, we’re using red and white yarn to make our God’s Eye because Canada Day is coming up on July 1st.
-You, of course, can use whatever colours you’d like for your God’s Eye.
+Today, we’re using red and white yarn to make our God’s Eye because we’re making Canada Day Crafts this week.
+You can use whatever colours you’d like for your God’s Eye.
 If you’re in the U.S. feel free to add some blue yarn to the mix, and make your own patriotic ornament for Independence Day!